Last Updated on September 13, 2020 by queenie mak

 And if you get a 2 day Singapore Tourist Pass for SGD$26 (SGD$10 is a refundable rental deposit), you can take unlimited public transportation during your time in Singapore.

-Alternatively, you can use the EZ-link card and pay individual subway ride.
+Alternatively, you can use the EZ-link card and pay individual subway ride during your two days in Singapore.
 The EZ-link card can be purchased at the MRT station or any 7-Eleven.

 Throughout my post, I will give tips on how to take the MRT.